 The University’s Signage Committee is committed to maintaining the integrity of the campus community and UConn’s brand standards while promoting and supporting the communications needs of various campus constituents.

 We encourage the use of building interiors, such as lobbies and common areas, to achieve awareness communications goals.
-Other opportunities such as shuttle bus advertising, Student Union tabling, residence hall bulletin boards, and dining services table tents are options for consideration.
+Other opportunities such as shuttle bus advertising, Student Union tabling, and residence hall bulletin boards are options for consideration.

 Please note that event-specific banners with a short duration are still considered on a case-by-case basis through the Signage Committee approval process.